bcgov/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Salesforce-Integration.md

 1. **Navigate to:** Setup > External Services
 2. **Click on:** New External Service
 3. On the Select an API Source page, select whether you’re importing an API spec From Mulesoft Anypoint Platform, or From API Specification.
-Since we're using CEHFS spec here, select From API Specification.
+Since we're using CHEFS spec here, select From API Specification.
 4. **Fill in the Details:**
    - **Service Name:** Enter a name for the external service (e.g., "CHEFSAPIService").
    - **Named Credential:** Select the named credential you created earlier i.e. `CHEFSAPICredential`